 2. Financial Situation Assessed

 Your finances are examined to see how much you have to contribute towards your nursing home fees.
 If “Your Contribution” is less than the annual care home fee, the HSE pays the balance.
 “Your Contribution” is 80% of your annual income (less certain deductions) and 7.5% of the value of any assets (per annum).
 The first €36,000 of your assets will not be counted and your principal residence (and from October 2021 your farm or business if a family successor continues to operate it for six years) will only be included in for the first three years of your time in care.
 From October 2021 the proceeds from a home sale will also benefit from the three year rule, thus removing a clear disincentive to sell empty properties.
-As a rented home is subject to both the 80% of income and 7.5% of assets rules, a disincentive to rent out empty properties, in November 2022 the Fair Deal Scheme was amended so that rental income is assessed at 40% and not the previous 80%.
+As a rented home was still subject to both the 80% of income and 7.5% of assets rules, a disincentive to rent out empty properties, in November 2022 the Fair Deal Scheme was amended so that rental income is assessed at 40% and not the previous 80%.

 3. Nursing Home Loan